 Foreign Trade Zones

-Foreign trade zones (FTZ), sometimes known as free trade zones, are geographically designated and secured areas that for legal purposes are considered outside of U.S. Customs territory.
+Foreign trade zones (FTZ), sometimes known as free trade zones, are geographically designated and secured areas that for legal purposes are considered outside of US Customs territory.
 FTZs offer several economic advantages for companies involved in international trade.
-North Carolina has four general-purpose FTZs and eighteen active subzones approved for use by individual companies.
+There are six general purpose FTZs serving North Carolina, five of which are based within the state, and eighteen active subzones approved for use by individual companies.
 In addition, three of the zones have successfully transitioned to the Alternative Site Framework (ASF), which greatly simplifies service to users.
 An ASF has a large, preapproved service area in which the organization in charge of the FTZ, the grantee, can propose new sites.
 Within this broad service area, which incorporates several counties, the grantee can work with interested companies to establish sites intended for either an individual company’s use or the use of several companies.

 Foreign or domestic merchandise may enter an FTZ without a formal customs entry document or payment of customs duties or government excise taxes.
 If the final product is exported from the United States, no customs duty is levied.
 If the final product is imported into the U.S., duty and excise taxes are due at the time of transfer from the FTZ and formal entry is made into the United States.
 Duty is paid on the product itself or its imported parts, whichever is lower.